-European Parliament Approves Ban On Single-Use Plastics
+European Parliament Approves Ban On Some Single-Use Plastics, Reduction On Others

 The measure also cracks down on fishing gear, such as monofilament fishing line, and tobacco waste.
 It seeks to reduce waste from tobacco products and cigarette filters containing plastic by 50 percent by 2025 and 80 percent by 2030.

-"Member states should also ensure that at least 50 percent of lost or abandoned fishing gear containing plastic is collected per year, with a recycling target of at least 15 percent by 2025," said the release.
+"Member states should also ensure that at least 50 percent of lost or abandoned fishing gear containing plastic is collected per year, with a recycling target of at least 15 percent by 2025," the release said.
 "Fishing gear represents 27 percent of waste found on Europe's beaches."

 The measures also held tobacco producers and producers of fishing gear containing plastic more accountable — companies in those industries must cover the costs of waste collection for their products, "including transport, treatment and litter collection."

-Note: A previous version of this story misspelled Marriott International as Marriot International.